shieldytg/bot/docs/wiki/perms.md

   <br/><br/>

 - **👮 Admin permissions**
-  Permissions inhered from administrator telegram settings, if an admin can do an action trough telegram, he will be able to do so also trough LibreGroupHelp
+  Permissions inhered from administrator telegram settings, if an admin can do an action trough telegram, he will be able to do so also trough Shieldy
   **🔧 How to edit:** `/admin`, `/perms` or telegram settings
   <br/><br/>